-Android OS breakdown shows Gingerbread continuing to gain steamAlex Wagner - Deputy Managing Editor, News Desk
+Android OS breakdown shows Gingerbread continuing to gain steamAlex Wagner - Editorial Director of News and Content

 It's that time again, folks: time to check in with Google and see just how widespread each version of Android is.
 The last time we looked — which, admittedly, was a while ago — Android 2.2 was dominating the handset scene and Android 3.x was running on just 0.9 percent of all devices accessing the Android Market.
 How has all of that changed since July?
 Quite a bit, actually.
 On the phone side of things, Froyo is still king of the hill with 45.3 percent of devices, although Android 2.3 Gingerbread is nipping at its frozen heels with 38.7 percent (up from just 18.6 percent in July).
 Android 2.1 is in third place with 11.7 percent while Android 1.5 and 1.6 are sitting at 1.1 and 1.4 percent total.